RickKotlarz/Copilot-for-Security-Plugins/Markdown_formating_Defender_incident/readme.md

 ### Formating with AskGPT

-> Large Language Models (LLMs) grasp context and follow instructions more effectively when delimiters and markdown are used in prompts.
-Although natural language works, it demands more explanation than most users prefer.
-We can minimize output variance by beginning with an /AskGPT prompt that tells the model "no actions are needed at this time" and to format subsequent output using markdown, including an example of the desired markdown format.
+> This /AskGPT prompt starts by telling the model that "no actions are needed at this time" and to simply format subsequent output using markdown, including an example of the desired markdown format.
+For this particular set of instructions, the prompt below should be submitted **before** the [Initial prompt](#initial-prompt) is provided.
 ```
 /AskGPT No action is needed at this time, simply review the following instructions and respond with 'Ready!'.
 Instructions: All additional responses will be formatted to conform to the following markdown example.
 ## Markdown example